Are you are feeling fatigued, tired, exhausted, or just want more energy so you can get more done in your day?

 Ashwagandha is an adaptogen, which means it can help your body deal with stress.
 Some of the benefits of Ashwagandha include stress reduction and increased energy.

 Ashwagandha helps support the adrenal glands by normalizing cortisol levels.
 In a randomized double-blind, placebo-controlled study Ashwagandha root extract has been found to safely and effectively improve resistance to stress.

 And it also was found to help improve heart and lung capacity thus boost endurance and energy levels.

 For more information go to Ashwagandha herb.

 Mushrooms such as turkey tail, maitake, shiitake, cordyceps, snow fungus, lion's mane, reishi, and Chaga have been used to help enhance mental clarity and concentration, support immune function, and to naturally increase energy and improve endurance, in Asian countries for thousands of years.

-Herbal Roots (Mortar and Pestle Herbs) Mushrooms Immunity Blend contains all 8 mushrooms species to provide you with all benefits mushrooms can offer.
+Herbal Roots 8 Mushrooms Blend contains all 8 mushrooms species to provide you with all benefits mushrooms can offer.

 A study on Garlic as an anti-fatigue agent concluded that "The anti-fatigue function of garlic may be closely related to its many favorable biological and pharmacological effects.
 In animal studies, garlic has been shown to promote exercise endurance."